 Unlike regular markets, the Market Hall is predominantly filled with little restaurants and fancy food stands.
 The Market Hall can be visited every day.

 After walking the streets of Rotterdam for two hours, having seen innovative modern architecture and some historical pearls, maybe the time has come for a (romantic) drink?
 For having a drink or a bite, we have luckily just arrived at one of the best places in Rotterdam, the Meent.
 The Meent is a street that has been improving greatly over the past decades, to develop into one of the hotspots of Rotterdam when it comes to bars and shopping.
-It will not be hard finding a nice place for a drink on the Meent, especially not if you check the layer Bar & Café area on our Streetwise map of Rotterdam in order to see the bar area.
+It will not be hard finding a nice place for a drink at the Meent, especially not if you check the layer Bar & Café area on our free map of Rotterdam.
+As of writing, it is just that coronavirus lockdown that throws a spanner in the works..

 Whatever further plans you have, at the moment you find yourself in the very centre of Rotterdam, at just 15 minutes walking from the central station, our starting point.

-In this article you've come to see the prettiest sights of Rotterdam, a combination of world-class architecture and traditional Dutch style.
+In this article you've come to see the prettiest sights in the centre of Rotterdam, a combination of world-class architecture and traditional Dutch style.